 I love this recipe because I can put it together in minutes and then it goes in the oven (or you could transfer it to a slow cooker) for a few hours.
-When the times rolls around to get the chili on the table, the kitchen has been cleaned up, the table is set, I’ve folded a few loads of laundry, and I have sat on the couch for a bit flipping through Us Weekly.
+When the time rolls around to get the chili on the table, the kitchen has been cleaned up, the table is set, I’ve folded a few loads of laundry, and I have sat on the couch for a bit flipping through Us Weekly.
 We do not need to share that last bit though, we want people to think that we slaved.

 This recipe makes a ton.
 I mean a lot.
 So either half it like I did here (I am including the full recipe below) or freeze half for another time.
 It also is one of those dishes that tastes even better the next day.
 If you are making it for a party, definitely make it a day ahead of time and just reheat it when you are ready to serve.

-2 Tablespoons ground cumin
+- 2 teaspoons ground cumin

-4 (15 ounce) cans red kidney beans
+- 4 (15 ounces) cans of red kidney beans

-3 (14 ounce) cans diced tomatoes
+- 3 (14 ounces) cans of diced tomatoes

 I was lazy this day and put the onions and garlic in the food processor.